Speech Language and Communication and Occupational Therapy Support

-The team works with schools to identify and support pupils with speech language and communication needs.
+The team works with schools to identify and support children and young people with speech language and communication and occupational therapy needs.

 How we work

-- Sutton schools may refer pupils about whom they have concerns with consent of parents and carers
+- Sutton schools and learning establishments may refer children and young people with consent of parents and/or carers

-- the team shares the names of all pupils in EYFS/KS1/KS2 with the local NHS speech therapy service to co-ordinate support
+- the team shares the names of all children and young people with the local NHS speech therapy and occupational therapy services to co-ordinate support

-- the team carry out an initial assessment for all pupils to clarify the extent and the nature of a pupil’s difficulties before agreeing further action with the school
+- the team carry out an initial assessment for all children and young people to clarify the extent and the nature of their difficulties before agreeing further action with the school/learning establishment

-- they may work with individuals or groups for an agreed period in support of mutually agreed speech and language targets
+- the team may work with individuals or groups for an agreed period in support of mutually agreed therapy targets

-- following an initial assessment of a pupil’s difficulties a speech and language therapist may carry out a more in depth assessment to investigate ongoing difficulties
+- following an initial assessment of a child or young person’s difficulties a speech and language or occupational therapist may carry out a more in depth assessment to investigate ongoing difficulties

-- as well as direct work with individuals or groups for an agreed period staff provide advice for differentiation and delivery of the curriculum
+- as well as direct work with individuals or groups for an agreed period, the team provide advice for delivery of the curriculum

-- the service also delivers and commissions training for all staff, including accredited courses for Teaching Assistants
+- the team also delivers and commissions training for all teaching staff including accredited courses where possible.

 How we support children and young people

-- supports children and young people in the school setting in consultation with teachers, teaching assistants and parents
+- supports children and young people in the school/learning establishment setting in consultation with teachers, teaching assistants and parents/carers

-- may provide specialist teaching or therapy for individuals or groups for an agreed period with to achieve negotiated outcomes
+- may provide specialist teaching or therapy for individuals or groups for an agreed period in order to achieve outcomes

-- takes account of pupils’ views when planning an intervention
+- takes account of the child or young person’s views when planning an intervention

-- may demonstrate helpful approaches for teachers and teaching assistants which can then be used in the classroom
+- demonstrates helpful approaches for teachers and teaching assistants which can then be used in the classroom

-- liaises with other agencies working with the pupil and attends relevant meetings to ensure shared understanding of the young person’s needs
+- liaises with other agencies working with the child or young person and attends relevant meetings to ensure shared understanding of the child or young person’s needs

 - attends transition meetings to ensure continuity of support

-The service has a responsibility to meet the parents and carers of all pupils who are referred and to offer support and guidance in developing their child’s language and communication skills at home.
+The service has a responsibility to liaise with parents and carers of all children and young people who are referred and to offer support and guidance in developing their child or young person’s language and communication and/or occupational therapy skills at home.